Snowdrop season at Chirk Castle

 Take a walk in the gardens at Chirk Castle in February to see a beautiful white carpet of snowdrops - a sure sign that Spring is on the way.

-The fire will be lit in the Woodsman's Hut in Pleasure Ground Wood, near where the best snowdrop show appears, so there will be somewhere to get out of the cold, and on weekends we'll be selling warming cups of hot chocolate just outside so you can treat your eyes and your tastebuds.
+The fire will be lit in the Woodsman's Hut in Pleasure Ground Wood, near where the best snowdrop show appears, so there will be somewhere to get out of the cold.

-The shop and cafe are open as normal throughout February, as is the medieval tower and dungeon.
+The shop and cafe are open as normal throughout February, as is the medieval Adam tower and dungeon, and the Chapel.

 A normal admission ticket (at off-peak prices, to account for the reduce number of spaces open) is required to access the castle, gardens or Pleasure Ground Wood where the largest concentrations of snowdrops are located.
 National Trust members are free.